esphome/esphome-docs/components/sensor/index.rst

       // For example, create a custom log message when a value is received:
       ESP_LOGI("main", "Value of my sensor: %f", id(my_sensor).state);

-- ``raw_state``: Retrieve the current value of the sensor that has not passed through any filters Is ``NAN`` if no value has been pushed by the sensor itself yet.
+- ``raw_state``: Retrieve the current value of the sensor that has not passed through any filters.
+  Is ``NAN`` if no value has been pushed by the sensor itself yet.

   .. code-block:: cpp